aws-amplify/amplify-backend/README.md

 `npm run test:coverage:threshold` will let you know if your changes are passing test coverage limits

-`npm run test packages/<package directory>` will run only the tests in that directory
+`npm run test:dir packages/<package directory>` will run only the tests in that directory

 `npm run vend` will start a local npm proxy and publish the local packages to this proxy so they can be installed / used as if they were published on npm

+`npm run e2e` will run the E2E test suite.
+Note: you must have valid AWS credentials configured locally to run this command successfully.

 ## Creating changesets